 Every board report will now include country reports from our directors in England, Wales, Scotland and Northern Ireland.
 That way we, as trustees, will get a better feel for what matters to you, our members.

 Over the coming months , we’re all looking forward to finding ways to meet more of you.
 I’ve enjoyed attending a number of branch meetings recently and I learnt a lot when Steve and I met with a number of GDNF phase 2 trial participants and their partners.
 If you’d like a trustee to come and visit your group or join in an activity (I painted for the first time in 30 years recently!), please let us know.

 On a personal note, I’m training to break the Guinness World Record for the largest three-legged race at the moment.
 The event will raise funds and awareness for Parkinson’s UK.
-We need more participants and supporters.
-It’s on the 2-3 May in the Oxford area.
-If you’d like to be a record breaker please let me know.
+We need more participants and supporters - why not take part and be a record breaker?